RoboLechuga/RL-Mods/README.md

 This also supports Nonstop Play: if Rocksmith presents another pre-song tuner, Auto processes the new target.
 If Rocksmith skips the tuner, RL-Mods leaves the current shift unchanged.

-## Physical Guitar State
+## Physical Guitar Setup

-RL-Mods keeps a physical tuning state for each player and stores the last declared Setup baseline in `RLMods.ini`.

-At startup, RL-Mods restores `Player1Physical` and `Player2Physical`.
-If either value is missing, that player defaults to E Standard.

-Normally, Rocksmith's tuner can update RL-Mods' in-session understanding of the physical tuning after any required retuning.
-Those temporary Auto/tuner-derived changes do not overwrite the saved baseline.
+Press `F10` to tell RL-Mods what tuning the guitar in your hands is actually in.

+Setup Mode changes the declared standard tuning for Player 1 and Player 2 independently without leaving Rocksmith or editing the INI manually.

-Use `F10` Setup Mode when:
+Use Setup Mode when:

-- using a guitar that is physically tuned differently from the saved baseline
+- starting with a guitar that is not in the saved tuning
 - swapping to a differently tuned guitar
 - manually changing the guitar tuning outside Rocksmith
 - correcting RL-Mods' current physical tuning assumption

-When Setup Mode is exited, the declared Player 1 and Player 2 physical tunings are saved for the next Rocksmith session.
+When Setup Mode is exited, the declared physical tuning is saved to `RLMods.ini` and becomes the starting baseline for the next Rocksmith session.

+Temporary string-specific retuning inferred during normal Auto operation does not overwrite the saved baseline.

+If Setup Mode is used while Auto already has a valid current song target, RL-Mods recalculates the required virtual shift when Setup Mode is exited.

 ## Tuning OSD

 The tuning OSD shows the active tuning mode, guitar tuning, effective target, pitch shift, and reference frequency.

-In Setup Mode it stays visible and shows the declared physical tuning for Player 1 and Player 2 along with the Setup controls.
+In Setup Mode, the OSD stays visible while physical guitar tuning is being changed.

 The normal OSD hold time is configurable in `RLMods.ini`: